 • where possible, details of where, when and what types of fines or infringement notices you may have incurred, including an “obligation number” (this number is on the infringement notice).

 If someone else (e.g. a financial counsellor) is obtaining information for you, you must sign a form authorising that person to obtain it on your behalf.
 Be mindful that a person with the authority to act on your behalf may disclose your current address.

 The following table summarises the infringements process, and your options for dealing with your outstanding fines at each stage of the process.
-More information about each of the options is provided after the table.

 Options and results

 1 Infringement notice

 (penalty set by legislation)